feitosa-daniel/cloud-cost-awareness/README.md

   ```

-## License
+## Licenses

+The software in this repository is licensed under the [MIT License](LICENSE).

-The data compiled in this repository is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0) License.
+The data compiled in this repository is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0) License.